rynobax/ok-form/README.md

 ok-form is a simple, predictable object schema validator that is optimized for validation of forms.

-[joi](https://github.com/hapijs/joi) and [yup](https://github.com/jquense/yup) are both good libraries, but can cause friction when used for validating web forms. ok-form improves upon them by having:
+[joi](https://github.com/hapijs/joi) and [yup](https://github.com/jquense/yup) are both good libraries, but can cause friction when used for validating forms. ok-form improves upon them by having:

 - a smaller bundle size (3kB vs 20+kB)
 - sensible default casting behavior